robotage/SyntroPiApps/README.md

 # SyntroPiApps

-SyntroApps contains all the SyntroNet Raspberry Pi apps in one repo.
+SyntroPiApps contains all the SyntroNet Raspberry Pi apps in one repo.

 Check out www.richards-tech.com for more details.